At Dearborn we want to inspire students to become confident, engaged and enthusiastic readers.

 Dearborn Academy's high school language arts classes meet four times a week in 45-minute periods.
 Three times a week you'll also have homework—reading assignments, writing assignments and other kinds of work that help you think critically.

 English courses at Dearborn include lots of books we think you'll enjoy—newer books like Michael Patrick MacDonald’s All Souls—a riveting memoir about growing up in South Boston — to Suzanne Collins’ bestselling young adult series The Hunger Games.
 We choose books we think our students will connect with.
 Of course, we also read classics—Mary Shelley’s Frankenstein, George Orwell’s Animal Farm, and Elie Wiesel’s Night, Shakespeare, Whitman and more.
 You'll read novels and poems, plays, essays, inspiring biographies, science fiction and other genres.
 Our students often get excited about the books we tackle and want to read more.

 To help students learn to draw connections across disciplines, some books we read are related to what you are learning in history classes.
 For example, while you are studying early American history, we might also be reading The Crucible, Arthur Miller's great play about the Salem witch trials.

 When English is Not Your First Language

 Dearborn will provide support to students who do not speak English as their first language.
 When you have a learning disability and speak another language, learning to read and write in English is doubly hard.
 But if you're willing, we can help.
-Dearborn will provide intensive one-on-one support to all students who are not native English speakers.
+Dearborn will provide intensive support to students who are not native English speakers.